tuhinjubcse/model-in-the-loop-fig-lang/README.md

 Email : tuhin.chakr@cs.columbia.edu ( For enquiries)

 You can access our data at https://huggingface.co/datasets/ColumbiaNLP/FLUTE<br>
 The test labels and explanations are intentionally hidden for now.
 Please email us for gold label and explanations for test set

+To train the model download transformers and install it<br>
+Then replace the run_translation.py file from here in the folder <i>transformers/examples/pytorch/translation/<i><br>
+Then run bash train_I->OR.sh